-It was shocking to some, yet highly impactful to everyone watching when Ken Griffey Jr. wore his hat backwards during the Home Run Derby more than 25 years ago.
+It was shocking to some, yet highly impactful to everyone watching when Ken Griffey Jr. wore his hat backward during the Home Run Derby more than 25 years ago.
 It evoked pride in people of color with a pulse on the culture, fashion and typical expressions of Latino and African-American athletes.

 http://www.courtsidetweets.com Ken Griffey Jr. of the Seattle Mariners hits the Camden Yards Warehouse at the 1993 All Star Game Home Run Derby, but Juan Gonzalez of the Texas Rangers hits the farthest shot and wins the competition against an impressive field!
 A short clip of a young Prince Fielder, too, watching his dad compete!